Effective Date: July 26, 2023

-- PERSONAL INFORMATION WE COLLECT
+1. PERSONAL INFORMATION WE PROCESS

-We use this information to operate, maintain, and provide the features and functionality of the Service, as well as to communicate directly with you, such as to send you email messages and push notifications, and permit you to communicate with others on the Service or invite others to join the Service.
+We process this information to operate, maintain, and provide the features and functionality of the Service, as well as to communicate directly with you, such as to send you email messages and push notifications, and permit you to communicate with others on the Service or invite others to join the Service.
 We may also send you Service-related emails or messages (e.g., account verification, change or updates to features of the Service, technical and security notices).
 For more information about your communication preferences, see “Your Data Rights and Choices” below.

 Usage and Device Information

-We use or may use the data collected through tracking technologies to secure the Service, improve the Service, to save you time, to provide better technical support, and to track website usage.
-For example, tracking technologies help us to: (a) remember information so that a user will not have to re-enter it during subsequent visits; (b) provide custom, personalized content and information; (c) to identify you across multiple devices; (d) to provide and monitor the effectiveness of our Service; (e) monitor aggregate metrics such as total number of visitors, traffic, and usage on our website and our Service; (f) diagnose or fix technology problems; (g) help users efficiently access information after signing in, and (h) otherwise to plan for and enhance our Service.
+We use or may use the data processed through tracking technologies to secure the Service, improve the Service, to save you time, to provide better technical support, and to track website usage.
+For example, tracking technologies help us to: (a) remember information so that a user will not have to re-enter it during subsequent visits; (b) provide custom, personalized content and information; (c) to identify you across multiple devices; (d) to provide and monitor the effectiveness of our Service; (e) monitor aggregate metrics such as total number of visitors, traffic, and usage on our Website and our Service; (f) diagnose or fix technology problems; (g) help users efficiently access information after signing in, and (h) otherwise to plan for and enhance our Service.

 If you would prefer not to accept cookies, most browsers will allow you to: (i) change your browser settings to notify you when you receive a cookie, which lets you choose whether or not to accept it; (ii) disable existing cookies; or (iii) set your browser to automatically reject cookies.
 Please note that doing so may negatively impact your experience using the Service, as some features and services on our Service may not work properly.
 Depending on your mobile device and operating system, you may not be able to delete or block all cookies.
 You may also set your email options to prevent the automatic downloading of images that may contain technologies that would allow us to know whether you have accessed our email and performed certain functions with it.

-PlayVS will disclose your personal information when you post content which is visible to others on the Service, when you consent or instruct us to share your information with third parties, or when we have a legitimate business or legal need to share your information.
-We may also disclose anonymous or aggregate information that does not reasonably identify you as an individual.
+PlayVS takes great care to protect the information you provide us.
+PlayVS will disclose your personal information when you post content that is visible to others on the Service, when you consent or instruct us to share your information with third parties, or when we have a legitimate business or legal need to share your information.
+We may also disclose de-identified, anonymous, or aggregate information that does not reasonably identify you as an individual.
 For example, your information may be shared with:

 We may also share information for the following business purposes: